vibestudios/civility-optics-docs/README.md

 To run the server to the database, use the command `mongod` anywhere in the terminal.

+## Troubleshooting
+- A common issue that may arise is that you'll revieve an error due not having the right environment variables.
+Please put the correct environment variables in your created `.env` folder before attempting to run the backend.
+- If you are getting a CANNOT GET... or a CANNOT POST... when hitting an endpoint, make sure you are specifying the correct method (POST or GET) with the corresponding endpoint.
+- If you are getting a Status 200 OK but recieving no results, look at your request body and ensure that the values you pass in are correct.
+A great way to debug API requests is to use a tool called [Postman](https://www.postman.com/)

 # Backend Release Notes

 #### [v 1.0.0, build 1](https://github.com/vibestudios/civility-optics-api)